KhiopsML/khiops-doc/docs/learn/coclustering.md

 ## Model parameters

 The rest of this page presents the coclustering approach in the simple case of two categorical variables.
-For extensions to numerical variables and to the case of more than two variables, please refer to [this article:octicons-link-external-16:][article_functional_data].
+For the processing of numerical variables and cases where there are more than two variables, you can refer for example to [this article:octicons-link-external-16:][article_functional_data].
 Here, the aim is to jointly group the modalities of two categorical variables in an optimal way, in order to model their dependency.
 A coclustering model $h$ is entirely defined by the following parameters:

 1. $J_1$ and $J_2$ the number of groups for each variable,
 2. $\{\mathscr{j}_1(v_1)\}$ and $\{\mathscr{j}_2(v_2)\}$ the group indexes containing the modalities $v_1$ and $v_2$ of both variables,